IBM/MFP-Auth-LDAP/README.md

 Also add the webclientID in the auth_handler.ts file in the googlePlusLogin() method.

 ## Step 8.
-Deploy the MFP Adapters and Test
+Deploy the MobileFoundation Adapters and Test

-### 8.1 Build and Deploy the MFP adapters
+### 8.1 Build and Deploy the MobileFoundation adapters

 Build and deploy `MyWardData` Adapter as below.